AmadeusITGroup/dataio-framework/docs/content/main-concepts.md

 ### Processors
 **Processors** play a vital role in the Data IO framework by encapsulating the data transformation logic within the pipeline.
 A **processor** is a custom class that you define to implement the specific data processing steps required for your ETL pipelines.
 It represents a single stage or operation in the pipeline and is responsible for manipulating the data according to your business requirements.

-When the pipeline is executed, the **Processor** takes control and executes the run method, which contains the custom transformation logic.
-Inside the run method, you can access and manipulate the data using the provided `HandlerAccessor`, which provides access to the InputHandler, OutputHandler, and DistributionHandler.
+When the pipeline is executed, the run method of the **Processor** is executed, which contains the custom transformation logic.
+Inside, you can access and manipulate the data using the provided `HandlerAccessor`, which provides access to the InputHandler and OutputHandler.

-Inside your **Processor**, you can easily modularize and organize your data transformation steps, making the pipeline more maintainable.
+Inside your **Processor**, you can easily modularize and organize your data transformation steps, making the pipeline more testable and maintainable.
 Each function in the **processor** can be designed to handle a specific data processing task, such as cleaning, aggregating, joining, or any other required transformations.

 ```scala
 case class MyDataProcessor() extends Processor {